* Insurance schemes for farmers *

 Use the filters to narrow down your search, or simply click on the state you are interested in.
 Turn on the toggle to show the international organizations working in India.
 The shrimp icon next to the organization name indicates that the organization has an initiative in Andhra Pradesh.
 To see the initiative profile, click on the project name(s) under the ‘Initiative in Andhra Pradesh’ section.

-Acharya Nagarjuna University (ANU) Department of Sociology & Social Work offers courses and research in: rural and agricultural development, sociology of education and religion, organization studies and development, human resource management, human resource development, participative management, industrial relations, and labour welfare and social security.
+Acharya Nagarjuna University (ANU) Department of Sociology & Social Work offers courses and research in: rural and agricultural development, sociology of education and religion, organization studies and development, human resource management, human resource development, participative management, industrial relations, and labor welfare and social security.

 The Agriculture and Social Development Society (ASDS)aims to address poverty, exploitation due to caste and class systems, discrimination, and human rights violations by organizing Adivasi (tribal) groups who are fighting against these issues, developing them as social capital, and establishing a community-based organization.

 The Aquaculture Stewardship Council (ASC) is an independent, international non-profit organization that manages a certification and labeling program for responsible aquaculture.
-ASC’s vision is a world where seafood farming plays a major role in supplying food and social benefits for humanity, whilst minimising negative impacts on the environment.
+ASC’s vision is a world where seafood farming plays a major role in supplying food and social benefits for humanity, whilst minimizing negative impacts on the environment.
 ASC is leveraging expertise, fostering innovation, and partnering with the supply chain to amplify impact.

 Athena Infonomics is an impact solutions group that applies social science research, data analytics, and technology to advance global development.
 Athena combines social science research methods and ICT tools to advance policies, processes, and programs that empower communities with data while supporting sustainable and equitable outcomes.